Roomade: Laboratorium, 1999

 The last exhibition that Roomade conceived for the Van Dyck year was the Laboratorium exhibition project of the curators Barbara Vanderlinden and Hans Ulrich Obrist.
-The purpose of "Laboratorium" was to "identify the limits and the possibilities of the places where culture and knowledge are made", by setting up in the city "networks linking the very specialized works of scientists, artists, dancers and writers."
+The purpose of "Laboratorium" was to "identify the limits and the possibilities of the places where culture and knowledge are made", by setting up in the city "networks linking the very specialised works of scientists, artists, dancers and writers."
 It intended to exhibit the places where science and art are practiced: laboratories and workshops or studios.
 Since these are production sites, where processes are underway, there could be no question of a ready-made exhibition.
 Laboratorium did not posit any premise about the relations between art and science.
 It was based on an encounter between the working processes of artists and scientists in their studios, workshops, and laboratories, which were open to the public for the occasion.
 The discussions resulted in a network to which the public was connected.
 Travelled as Laboratorium Archives (in collaboration with Nico Dockx and Kobe Matthys) to Z33, Hasselt, 2002; as Laboratorium (as part of Experiment Marathon Reykjavik, curated by Hans Ulrich Obrist, co-director of Exhibitions and Programs and Director of International Projects, Serpentine Galleries, and artist Olafur Eliasson) to Reykjavik Art Museum, Reykjavik where the archive of the exhibition Laboratorium was presented on a framework by Yona Friedman.